cm-forks/swarm-camel-demo/README.md

 ## Introduction

-This is an example that uses the rest-dsl to define a rest services which provides three operations
+This is an example that uses the rest-dsl to define a rest services which provides one operation

-GET user/{id} - Find user by id
+GET api/say/{id} - Say Hello to the user name
-PUT user - Updates or create a user
-GET user/findAll - Find all users

 ## Build